Nityatewari/Healthcare-Management-Patient-Readmission-Prediction/README.md

 # Healthcare-Management-Patient-Readmission-Prediction

-The project focuses on healthcare management, specifically analyzing diabetic patient data to understand hospital readmissions and treatment patterns.
+This project focuses on analyzing patient data to understand factors influencing hospital readmissions.
+Using Excel, SQL, Python, and Tableau, the goal is to identify high-risk patients and support healthcare providers in reducing readmission rates.

-The goal was to identify factors influencing patient outcomes, such as readmission rates, length of stay, medication usage, and demographic characteristics.
-Using Python, SQL, Excel, and Tableau, I explored patient history, admission details, diagnoses, and clinical indicators to uncover patterns that hospitals can use to reduce readmissions, improve care quality, and optimize resource utilization.
+Project Objectives:
+•	Analyze patient demographics and hospital records
+•	Identify factors influencing readmission
+•	Understand patterns in diagnoses, medications, and hospital stays
+•	Support proactive healthcare decision-making

 Success metrics are:
 •	Clear identification of high-risk patient groups